viictoo/AirBnB_clone/README.md

 # HBNB Console

-The **HBNB Console** is a command-line tool(CLI) that allows you to interact with the various models and data of the programme.
+The **HBNB Console** is a command-line tool(CLI) that allows you to interact with the various models and data of the HBNB programme.
 It provides a command-line interface to manage instances of various classes through a persistent storage system.
 This tool is primarily designed to allow interaction with objects in the programme where they can be created, displayed, updated, and deleted.

 ![Layout](https://github.com/viictoo/AirBnB_clone/blob/main/images/layout.png)